Six Minute Walk test

 What happens on the day

-On the day of the test your child will be greeted by a physiologist, they will start by giving a description of the test and you will have the opportunity to ask any questions.
+On the day of the test your child will be greeted by a physiologist, who will start by providing a description of the test and you will have the opportunity to ask any questions.
 For the test your child will be asked to wear a probe on their finger, this will record oxygen saturations and heart rate throughout.
-The probe is attached to a small portable unit that will be worn around the child’s wrist (like a wristwatch).
-Before the test starts, we will ask your child some questions about their breathing and leg tiredness, we record this on a visual analogue score.
+The probe is attached to a small portable unit that will be worn around the wrist (like a wristwatch).
+Before the test starts, we will ask your child some questions about their breathing and leg tiredness, we record this on a simple scale (named a visual analogue score).

 Your child can slow down or rest if they feel it is necessary, a chair will be available for them.
 The test can be stopped at any point if your child feels they are unable to continue.